Economic impact of the Gaza war: Sanctions and embargoes

 Turkey began to impose export restrictions on Israel on 9 April 2024 on 54 different goods, including iron, marble, steel, cement, aluminium, brick, fertilizer, construction equipment and products, and aviation fuel.
 On 2 May 2024, Turkish officials stated that Turkey would halt all exports and imports to and from Israel.
 In May 2024, France banned Israeli defence firms from exhibiting at the Eurosatory 2024 arms show, preventing 74 Israeli firms from appearing.
 The same month, European Union foreign ministers met to discuss placing sanctions on Israel for violating international humanitarian law.
 In June 2024, Colombia which is Israel's largest supplier of coal, barred all coal exports to Israel's war in Gaza.
 The same month, the United States sanctioned Tzav 9 for attacking humanitarian aid distribution.

 In October 2024, the U.K. announced sanctions against West Bank settlements and organizations responsible for violence against Palestinians.
 The same month, the Australian Council for International Development called on Australia to implement sanctions on Israel for violating the Geneva Conventions, due to the state's obligation to "prevent the crimes of starvation and forcible transfer".
 Irish prime minister Simon Harris announced in mid-October 2024 that Ireland was exploring restricting trade with Israel.

 Foreign Direct Investment in Israel fell by 29% in 2023.
 Furthermore, Israel's bond yields by the end of 2024 had reached the highest in 13 years which reflects investors’ decreasing confidence in Israel’s economic stability, and Israel’s aim to compensate for military spending.

 Israel’s high-tech sector constitutes the largest share of its GDP.
 The war however led to dramatic losses for it due to a drop in foreign and domestic investments.
 According to Israeli Research Centre IVC, there was a 42% decline in the number of transactions between Israeli companies and foreign investors in 2024 compared to 2023.
 Samsung also closed down operations in Israel and in June, Intel cancelled the construction of a $25 billion factory.
-Furthermore, a survey by Start-Up Nation Central, an NGO that investigates Israel’s 7,500 high-tech companies and 500 multinational companies, found that 49% of Israel's 7,500 high-tech companies and 500 multinational companies companies had cancelled investments, while 70% express concern about their ability to gain profits in the coming year, and 40% were planning to relocate operations outside of Israel.
+Furthermore, a survey by Start-Up Nation Central, an NGO that investigates Israel’s 7,500 high-tech companies and 500 multinational companies, found that 49% of Israel's 7,500 high-tech companies and 500 multinational companies had cancelled investments, while 70% express concern about their ability to gain profits in the coming year, and 40% were planning to relocate operations outside of Israel.
 24% have already relocated at least part of their operations abroad, and 44% have reported making workforce cuts.